navis-org/navis/docs/source/api.rst

 Neuron Morphology
 +++++++++++++++++
-Collection of functions to analyse and manipulate neuronal morphology.
+Collection of functions to analyze and manipulate neuronal morphology.

 Manipulation
 ------------